-Special consideration may be given to athletes up to two years over the base age range or one year younger than the minimum age with a letter from their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.
+Special consideration may be given to athletes up to two years over the maximum age or one year younger than the minimum age with a letter from an authorized representative of their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.

-- There are no age restrictions for carded members of the Canadian Adaptive Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.
+- There are no age restrictions for carded members of the Canadian Para-Alpine or Para-Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.

 - Full time Provincial and Club Coaches or Provincial Team Managers who are affiliated with a Club and PTSO may also qualify.
-Independent Coaches will not qualify.
+Independent Coaches do not qualify.

 - Athletes must be full and active members of a Ski Racing, Ski Cross, Freestyle skiing or Snowboard Club in one of the CWSAA Provinces or Territories.
-All athletes must hold an active FIS Code number or have applied for and be eligible for FIS registration and hold a FIS Code number at the start of the competition year.
+All athletes must hold an active FIS Code number or have applied for and be eligible for FIS registration and hold a FIS Code number at the start of the winter season.

 - Athletes belonging to a Club or attending a Sports Academy located in one of the CWSAA Provinces, but not normally residing in one of those Provinces can be considered for eligibility to receive a Competitors Pass.
 Such passes would come from the quota of the Province in which they are training and competing.

 - A limited number of Coaches’ passes will be available to Coaches who travel with their FIS Teams.
-Passes will be approved for Athletes first and any surplus passes will then be available to Coaches.
 Allotments for Coaches will use the same formula as is used to develop athlete quotas.
-If there are no surplus passes, Provincial or Territorial Sports Organizations (PTSOs) will be allowed to allocate Coaches passes from the athlete quota.

 - Competitor Passes are the property of the CWSAA.
 Unused passes are not automatically available for substitution to another athlete or coach in the same PTSO.
 Surplus allocation will be returned to the CWSAA for redistribution at the discretion of the Competitor Pass Chair.